5 min read

 - Difficulty in managing the complexity of data sources consistently and efficiently, regardless of the size of the organizational data

 - Lack of appropriate analytics skills to unearth insights, particularly those that are directly actionable and leading to clear business impact in revenue or profit

 For many companies, the BI to Analytics transition often starts with asking a different set of questions than ones that merely describe a certain aspect of the product or customer or promotion or customer contact/behavior in the past

 Asking the Right Questions

-Consider for example, a typical mid-size retailer with several hundred million dollars in annual revenues, multiple products or categories and a diverse client base in multiple geographies We can see below how the questions asked about a typical customer, Nisa in the organization differ depending on where a client is in their BI – Analytics evolution The organizations that ask and answer the advanced, predictive and future looking questions, typically do better with respect to business results, compared to those asking more descriptive and historical business questions early in the evolution
+Consider, a typical mid-size retailer with several hundred million dollars in annual revenues, multiple products or categories, and a diverse client base in multiple geographies We can see below how the questions asked about a typical customer, Nisa in the organization differ depending on where a client is in their BI – Analytics evolution The organizations that ask and answer the advanced, predictive and future-looking questions, typically do better with respect to business results, compared to those asking more descriptive and historical business questions early in the evolution

 Early in the Analytics Evolution